Mike014/My_AI_Engineer_Portfolio_Projects/README.md

 - **Dropout**: Regularization technique that **reduces overfitting** by randomly deactivating a fraction of neurons during training.
 - **Dummy Class**: A fictitious class used in **One-vs-All** to separate a single class from the others.
 - **Elastic Weight Consolidation (EWC)**: A **biologically inspired algorithm** that **slows learning on critical weights** for previous tasks, **preserving past knowledge** while learning new tasks.
 - **Elbow Method**: A method for finding the optimal number of clusters in K-Means.
+- **Embedding Layer**: is a **way to represent categorical or discrete data** as continuous **vectors**.
 - **Encoder**: The part of an autoencoder that reduces the dimensionality of data into a more compact representation.
 Transforms the input sequence into a dense numerical representation, capturing meaning and context.
 - **Environment:** An environment is a simulated world where an agent can learn by interacting with it.
 - **Epsilon-Tube**: The margin around the prediction in **SVR**, within which points are not penalized.
 - **Epoch**: A complete training cycle where the model has seen all input data once.